oleroma/Grip/readme.md

 7. Customizable scrollwheel diameter and width.

-## PROCEDURAL SDF SHELL OPTIONS
+## **PROCEDURAL SHELL OPTIONS**

-All shapes will come with optional "hollow" version that will be either shell like structure or lattice like structure with holes.
+All shapes will come with optional "hollow" version (made using signed distance fields)that will be either shell like structure or lattice like structure with holes.

 Hollow version will be a 3 part assembly from top/bottom case and middle plate that holds pcb.
-Solid version would also have optional peroidic surface style grip texturing that will include: gyroid, cubic, primitive, diamond, voronoi, FischerKoch CY/S.
+Solid version would also have optional grip texturing that will include such **periodic surface patterns** as: gyroid, cubic, primitive, diamond, voronoi, FischerKoch CY/S.

+## **Release**

-All versions would be released as separate 3mf for orca slicer as soon as they tested out sufficiently starting from solid versions and then following the complexity.
+All versions would be released as separate 3mf for orca slicer with STLs as soon as they tested out sufficiently starting from solid versions and then following the complexity.

+## **PRINTING**
 Project is tuned for FDM 3D printers, but potentially is good for SLA, SLA, especially hollow version.

 ## **CURRENT STATE**